korningf/arch-ops/desk-ops.md

 The WSL start menu icon will start the installer for ubuntu-22-lts jammy).

-The installer is interactive, we will have to congigure it as well.
+The installer is interactive, we will have to configure it as well.

 ```shell
     choco install wsl_3rdparty_ubuntu2204 -y